ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_change_password/guide.en-gb.md

 > [!primary]
 >
-> If you want to store a password, we recommend using a password manager, such as **Keepass**.
+> If you want to store a password, we recommend using a password manager, such as **KeePass**.

 #### Identifying your MX Plan solution <a name="whichmxplan"></a>